-For the new Cernavoda Spent Fuel Dry Storage Facility, a set of technical limits and conditions were proposed in the Preliminary Safety Analysis Report, and were finalized in the Final Safety Analysis Report and approved by CNCAN by issuing the operating licence for the first module in the year 2003, the second module in 2006 and third module in 2008, the fourth module in 2010, the fifth module in 2012 and the sixth module in 2014.
+For the new Cernavoda Spent Fuel Dry Storage Facility, a set of technical limits and conditions were proposed in the Preliminary Safety Analysis Report, and were finalized in the Final Safety Analysis Report and approved by CNCAN by issuing the operating licence for the first module in the year 2003, the second module in 2006 and third module in 2008, the fourth module in 2010, the fifth module in 2012, the sixth module in 2014, the seventh in 2015 and the eighth module in 2017.
 These limits and conditions are equivalent with the reference document "Operating Polices and Principles" that is used for CNE Cernavoda units.